What Happened to Lance Armstrong? The Biopic, the Ban, and What He Does Now

 Is Lance Armstrong Still Banned From Cycling?

-What the ban actually covers is worth spelling out precisely, because this is where I initially got confused when researching the team sponsorship story.
-The ban prohibits Armstrong from:
+Yes.
+Fully, completely, with no reinstatement in progress and no signals from USADA or WADA that anything has changed.
+But what the ban actually covers is worth spelling out precisely — this is where I initially got confused when researching the team sponsorship story.

 • Competing in any sport governed by a signatory to the World Anti-Doping Code

-• Serving in official capacities — coaching, management, medical support, and similar roles — within those sanctioned sports
+• Serving in official capacities — coaching, management, medical support, similar roles — within those sanctioned sports

 • Receiving funding from organizations subject to WADA code compliance